 4. Write summaries of myths - yes, I do believe that Wikipedia is perfectly fine at this stage, and it comes with great images!

 5. Think about ways to store your growing vocabulary lists: by semantic field, by stem, by part of speech, etc. The possibilities are pretty much endless!
-Follow my blog to find out more in my next series about vocabulary learning
+You can read more about my vocabulary learning recommendations here.

 Things to read

 This will really depend on your interests, but I suggest reading at least one (or sections of several) from each of these categories as a starting point:

 Homer: do not feel that you need to tackle the Iliad or Odyssey from start to end.
 Bearing the story in mind, just choose the books you might find more interesting for a start.
 There is something to suit all tastes: war, love, the supernatural, death, adventures, politics, philosophy… You name it!

 Ovid: any of the works will be a pleasure to read and you will open a door to the rich social, political and religious – but not so pious! world of the Romans.
 It is also, perhaps ironically, the most accessible gateway to Greek mythology.
 I would start with the Metamorphoses, but there is plenty of fun to be had with the Art of Love, The Cures for Love and Treatments for the Feminine Face - this particular edition is also a joy to hold in your hands!